Campus Facilities and Learning Resources

 TRIO STEM Student Support Services

-The Citrus College TRIO STEM student support services program is designed to assist first-generation, low-income, and/or disabled students majoring in STEM (science, technology, engineering, and mathematics) and health sciences (dental assist, pre-allied health, nursing, etc.) by offering a variety of services tailored to meet their individual needs.
+The Citrus College TRIO STEM student support services program is designed to assist first-generation, Pell Grant recipients or students demonstrating financial need, and/or students with disabilities majoring in STEM (science, technology, engineering, and mathematics) and health sciences (dental assist, pre-allied health, nursing, etc.) by offering a variety of services tailored to meet their individual needs.
 The TRIO STEM student support services program focuses on helping students successfully enroll in and complete coursework, access necessary resources, prepare for transfer, and build financial literacy to ensure students achieve their educational goals.

 For further details and to apply, visit the TRIO STEM webpage.